lcj566/Environmental-spatial-planning-project/README.md

 ## Project Overview

 This project presents a geospatial analysis workflow focused on spatial planning, land use assessment, environmental monitoring, and infrastructure accessibility within a selected sub-district Nakielski of the Kujawsko-Pomorskie (KP) province in Poland.
-It highlights the role of GIS as a decision-support tool for analyzing spatial relationships between natural environments, infrastructure systems, and administrative regions.

 ## Data Sources